-- The Auditor arrives on site and carries out the BDA Audit - If any deviations from industry good practice are identified, they are shared with the Auditee and noted as observations by the Auditor within the report - If any non-conformities have been identified, they are shared with the Auditee and discussed immediately.
-The Auditor will then agree with the Auditee the timescale within which the nonconformities will need to be rectified - If a major non-conformity is identified during the audit the Auditor will raise this immediately with the Auditee and, if necessary, their Employer and the report is marked 'NOT ACHIEVED'
+- The Auditor arrives on site and offers the opportunity to undergo the CSCS health and safety test, before commencing with the BDA Audit - If any deviations from industry good practice are identified, they are shared with the Auditee and noted as observations by the Auditor within the report - If any non-conformities have been identified, they are shared with the Auditee and discussed immediately.
+If required, the Auditor will then agree with the Auditee the timescale within which the non-conformities will need to be rectified - If a major non-conformity is identified during the audit the Auditor will raise this immediately with the Auditee and, if necessary, their Employer and the report is marked 'NOT ACHIEVED' - Note: A number of questions asked during the audit are for BDA information-gathering purposes only and do not effect the audit outcome.